 It is not necessary for research to be published in an open access journal in order to meet open access funding requirements.
-Deposit of the authors accepted manuscript into ACU Research Bank meets the conditions of both Australian and International Open Access funding mandates.
+Deposit of the authors accepted manuscript into Research Bank meets the conditions of both Australian and International Open Access funding mandates.

 What is an authors accepted manuscript?